Club Adventures Logo

 Travel insurance

 Travel insurance is compulsory on all our trips for those travelling internationally.
-We require that at a minimum you are covered for medical expenses including emergency repatriation.
-If you are travelling within your home country or region please confirm before travel that you are entitled to access the public medical system easily should an accident occur.
+We require that, at a minimum, you are covered for medical expenses, including emergency repatriation.
+If you are travelling within your home country or region, please confirm before travel that you are entitled to access the public medical system easily should an accident occur.
 We strongly recommend all travellers have a policy that also covers personal liability, cancellation, curtailment and loss of luggage or personal effects.
 For international trips, you will not be permitted to join the group until evidence of travel insurance and the insurance company's 24-hour emergency contact number has been sighted by your group leader or local representative.

-If you have credit card insurance your group leader or local representative will require details of the participating insurer/underwriter, the level of coverage, policy number, and emergency contact number rather than the bank's name and your credit card details.
+If you have credit card insurance, your group leader or local representative will require details of the participating insurer/underwriter, the level of coverage, policy number, and emergency contact number, rather than the bank's name and your credit card details.
 Please contact your bank for these details prior to arriving in-country.

 For assistance with travel insurance or other services, please visit the link below:

-https://www.intrepidtravel.com/booking-resources/our-services
+, https://www.intrepidtravel.com/booking-resources/our-services

 Your fellow travellers

 As you travel on a group trip you will be exposed to all the pleasures and maybe some of the frustrations of travelling in a group.
 Your fellow travellers will probably come from all corners of the world and likely a range of age groups too.
 We ask you to be understanding of the various needs and preferences of your group - patience with your fellow travellers is sometimes required for the benefit of everyone's travel experience.
 Remember too that you have responsibilities to the group.
 If you are requested to be at a place at a certain time, ensure that you don't keep the rest of the group waiting.
 We have found time and time again that the very best trips we operate are those where the dynamics within the group work well - this takes just a little effort on your part.
-Due to privacy reasons, we are unable to provide you with contact details and any personal information about your fellow travellers booked on your trip prior to departure.
+Due to privacy reasons, we are unable to provide you with contact details and any personal information about your fellow travellers booked on your trip prior to departure., SOLO TRAVELLERS

 On our trips, rooming is organised on a twin-share basis.
 We pair up solo travellers with another traveller of the same gender, as per the gender marker on each of their passports.